It’s great to live on or near a lake and to enjoy all its recreational and aesthetic benefits. This proximity also brings responsibilities.

 - Baffles are important to protect your septic system.
 When your septic is pumped, have the vendor check and replace missing or failed baffles.

-Our septic systems are felt to contribute more nitrates and phosphates to the lakes than any other source.
-It is important to keep these systems well maintained.
-If you haven’t had your septic tank pumped in the last two years, you should do so.
+Our septic systems probably contribute more nitrates and phosphates to the lakes than any other source.
+It is important to maintain them.
+If you haven’t had your septic tank pumped in the last two years, please consider pumping.
 Town Law now requires septic systems to be pumped at least every 5 years.
 When you have the tank pumped, have the pumping service assess the condition of your tank and its need for pumping, and inspect the input and output baffles.
+Keep a copy of the pumpout record in case the County doesn’t have it.

 Other environmentally-friendly tips include: